punal2k/Applied-Graphical-Network-Analysis-using-Python/README.md

 # Applied-Graphical-Network-Analysis-using-Python
 In this project we have analyzed the Nashville-meetup network. meetup.com is a website for people organizing and attending regular or semi-regular events ("meet-ups").
 The relationships amongst users—who goes to what meetups—are a social network, ideal for graph-based analysis.
-We have analyzed the Nashville-meetup network to determine the following results •Who are the people who most influence the network?
+We have analyzed the Nashville-meetup network to determine the following results:

+•Who are the people who most influence the network?

 •Who are the people who influence the transfer of information?

 •Which are the best performers in information transfer?

 To assign roles and make categories between individuals we will calculate mathematical indicators from the theory of complex graphs: